jckorogob/Arduino-Introduction-Workshop-UB/Tutorial 2/README.md

 Tutorial 2: Button-Controlled LED

-Overview
+Overview:

-Add a button to control your LED.
+* Add a button to control your LED.
 The provided code turns the LED on when pressed, off when released.

 Your task: make the LED flash different colors when the button is pressed.

 Components

-Arduino Uno
+* Arduino Uno

-Breadboard
+* Breadboard

-LED (RGB LED recommended)
+* LED (RGB LED recommended)

-Push button
+* Push button

-220Ω resistor
+* 220Ω resistor

-Jumper wires
+* Jumper wires

-USB cable
+* USB cable